Skip to content

 With these broader shifts in attitudes towards mushroom-based psychedelics, it’s perhaps understandable people assume that lots of mushrooms have those sorts of psychoactive abilities.
 In reality, however, this could not be more wrong.
 The great majority of the fungi kingdom are not psychoactive at all.
 More to the point, the functional mushrooms like Reishi, Cordyceps, Lion’s Mane, and the others we discuss in this book, are also not psychoactive.
 We cannot say this more clearly: These functional mushrooms will not take you on any kind of trip.

 Moreover, functional mushrooms are perfectly legal.
 They come from nature.
-And they are some of the better options out there for people who want to improve their athletic performance and recovery in a natural way.
+And they are some of the better options out there for people who want to improve their athletic performance and recovery in a natural way, especially if you want to avoid putting synthetic or non-natural stuff in your body.

 If you are interested in the role of psychedelics in health and healing, we encourage you to look into it further.
 There is some good scientific research out there to read.
 It is not a topic we will address, however.
 Here, we are only focusing on the benefits of functional mushrooms for athletes.